 Decreasing Home Prices and Sales

-When home prices and values start falling, many consumers respond by cutting spending because they believe their wealth has decreased.
-The cutting back can get more extreme if homeowners find themselves in negative equity when they owe more on a home than what it’s worth.
+When home prices and values start falling, many consumers respond by cutting spending as their net worth falls — at least on paper.
+The cutting back can get more extreme if homeowners find themselves in negative equity — also known as being “underwater” on their mortgage — when they owe more on a home than what it’s worth.
 And, per usual, less consumer spending can lead to a recession.

 Stock Market Crashes

 Stock market crashes are probably the best-known — and easily the most dramatic — warning signs of a looming recession.
 A stock market crash can cause a loss of consumer confidence as people are generally less ready to spend money when their investments are in the tank.
 That can slow spending and create larger economic problems.